sp0x/onion-pi/README.md

        setup_basic.yml \
        --extra-vars "username=jason password=YOUR_SECRET hostname=onionpi timezone=America/Los_Angeles country=US"

-### 4) Setup Mail Config
+### 4) Setup Mail Config (Optional)

+This step is not required.
 Having the pi email you when normal system maintenance jobs run is very helpful for debugging and monitoring, and is highly recommended.
+This setup uses an app-specific password you create for your Gmail account.

     ansible-playbook -i 192.168.1.131, \
       --become \